naveenkarya/COEN-241-CloudComputing/hw3/README.md

 *** Iperf: testing TCP bandwidth between h1 and h8
 *** Results: ['2.73 Mbits/sec', '3.10 Mbits/sec']
 ```
+#### Difference in throughput
-h1 and h2 has less number of hops, resulting in better bandwidth when compared to h1 and h8.
+h1 and h2 has greater throughput when compared to h1 and h8.
+This is because h1 and h2 has less number of hops between them.

 ### Q4
 Since all the switches are acting like a hub and forwarding packets to all ports except the input, all the switches get the same amount of traffic.